 You will suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
 We expect that the public offering price of our common stock in this offering will be substantially higher than the net tangible book value per share of our outstanding common stock immediately after this offering.
-After giving effect to sale of our common stock by us in this offering at the public offering price of \$64.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, purchasers of common stock in this offering will experience immediate dilution of approximately \$60.43 per share in net tangible book value of the common stock.
+After giving effect to sale of our common stock by us in this offering at an assumed public offering price of \$64.38 per share, which was the last reported sale price of our common stock on The NASDAQ Global Select Market on April 4, 2014, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, purchasers of common stock in this offering will experience immediate dilution of approximately \$60.87 per share in net tangible book value of the common stock.
 In the past, we issued options and warrants to acquire common stock at prices significantly below the public offering price.
-To the extent these outstanding options and warrants are ultimately exercised, investors purchasing common stock in this offering.
+To the extent these outstanding options and warrants are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
+See "Dilution" for a more detailed description of the dilution to new investors in the offering.